mounirchebbi/beach_safety_app/presentation.md

 ```

 **Speaker Notes:**
 Here are two key implementation highlights.
-First, the WebSocket communication uses Socket.io to enable real-time updates.
-When a lifeguard acknowledges an emergency alert, the system updates the database and immediately broadcasts the status change to all connected clients in that center.
+First, the WebSocket communication shows the complete emergency alert flow: a public user creates an SOS alert via REST API, the server stores it in the database, then immediately broadcasts the alert to all connected lifeguards and center admins in that specific center using Socket.io rooms.
+When a lifeguard acknowledges the alert, the status update is broadcasted back to everyone in real-time.
 Second, the weather integration fetches real-time data from OpenWeatherMap API, transforms it into our standardized format, and stores it in the database with spatial coordinates.
 Both systems are designed for reliability and real-time responsiveness.

 ---